 2.9 Addressing the Data Gaps

 The equality analysis has identified some areas where consideration of strengthening or reviewing data could be made.
 These include:

-- Whilst recording around Religion or Belief is improving it is still not recorded for all. - We need to do more detailed work on the housing needs and aspirations of excluded groups, particularly older people, and disabled people in rural communities.
+Whilst recording around Religion or Belief is improving it is still not recorded for all.